 Quality of the assessment/evidence is assured because (1) the State of Louisiana requires this test, and (2) the test is nationally normed.

 For candidates to be successful, they must achieve a qualifying score that is at least as high as the State minimum requirement of 160.

-Findings: 100% of candidates met target.
+The target is for 100% of candidates to achieve the minimum requirement of 160.